AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/002-dinner-with-family.md

 "I don't blame him.
 My dad blames Dorian 80% of the time.
 He's just now starting to understand that I was thinking about boys long before I even knew Dorian liked men."

 "Yeah, but Kai's looking for excuses to make you not his son.
 Or that's how I take it.
+He doesn't want to be the dad of the guy who's different.
+Cause it means that there is a lot to say about nurture versus nature."

+"You've talked with my dad?"
+I asked Rider.

+He nodded.
+"I talk with everyone about you.
+Sometimes I feel like the older brother and then there are times I feel like I need my big brother, and you can't be my big brother if you are falling apart.
+So yeah I talk to Margon
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMxODM4NDk2MywtNjAwMzI5MDk2LDkxMD
-k4MzI3N119
+eyJoaXN0b3J5IjpbOTYxODc3MjI2LC02MDAzMjkwOTYsOTEwOT
+gzMjc3XX0=
 -->